Julian-Moncarz/exam-solution-generator/README.md

 # Exam Solution Generator

-An automated pipeline that uses Claude AI to solve exam questions and generate step-by-step solution PDFs.
+An automated pipeline that uses Claude Code headlessly to solve exam questions and generate step-by-step solution PDFs.

 ## How It Works